*Updated July 2017*

 Three Brothers Burgers

 Since taking over Spyglass on Welsh Back, this place has gone from strength to strength, serving up very tasty burgers and a great selection of craft beers and ciders.
 Their £5 lunch deal is particularly brilliant, and I also love their little terrace on a sunny day.
 Make sure you chuck plenty of that tasty paprika salt on your chips.

 Other local favourites are takeaways YoYo Burger on the Traingle and Ciao Burger on Gloucester Road, although if you want to sit in with a nice retro vibe you should head to American Diner Rocotillo’s.

-Look out for their stall at various markets and street food events around town, although they’ve now got a permanent residency at Kong’s on King St, yay!
+Look out for their stall at various markets and street food events around town, although they’ve now got a permanent residence on Baldwin Street, yay!
 The burger choices are always exciting and incorporate some interesting flavours and sauces.
 Veggies are particularly well looked-after, and their burger ethics also make me feel warm and fuzzy inside (in fact, you can see my reaction to their damn fine Prairie Girl burger in this ridiculous gif)

 Smoke & Glaze

 After a while hopping around various pubs & markets across Bristol, this pair of chefs have decided to make a home at The Pipe & Slippers on Stokes Croft, serving some flavoursome burgers with interesting twists.

 Want to line your stomach before a hevay night?
 Or just eat your burger in a more casual, boozy environment?
 Here are some pubs and bars serving particularly good burger wares…